• Recipes

 Why You'll Love It

-- can be more or less tangy, depending on your preference.
+• can be more or less tangy, depending on your preference (by adjusting the culturing time)

-- is unsweetened other than 1 tablespoon of maple syrup to help the culturing process.
+• is unsweetened other than 1 tablespoon of sweetener to help the culturing process.
 So it's also suitable for use in savory dishes like our favorite vegan mashed potatoes!

-- and it can be sweetened and flavored any way you like.
-From jam to fruit puree to maple syrup, add your favorite sweetener to individual servings for ultimate flexibility.
+• and it can be flavored any way you like, from jam and fruit purees to maple syrup and alternative sweeteners.
+Add them to individual servings for ultimate flexibility.

 Ingredient Notes

-- Maple Syrup - almonds are lower in carbohydrates than cashews, so this yogurt needs a touch of added sugar to help it culture.
-Feel free to use another type of sweetener if you don't have maple syrup on hand.
+• Maple Syrup - since almonds are lower in carbohydrates than cashews, this yogurt needs a touch of added sugar to help it culture.
+Feel free to use another type of sugar if you don't have maple syrup on hand.
 Note: it's such a small amount that it doesn't make the yogurt taste sweet; the end result tastes like sugar-free, plain yogurt.

-Per batch of yogurt aim for around 30 to 40 billion live active cultures.
-Also, the probiotic should contain L. acidophilus and B. lactis. - Arrowroot Starch - I almost always have arrowroot in the pantry because it's a great thickener for desserts, soups, and sauces.
-You may substitute corn starch or tapioca if needed.
+• Arrowroot Starch - I almost always have arrowroot in the pantry because it's a great thickener for desserts, soups, and sauces.
+Feel free to substitute corn starch or tapioca.

-- Agar Agar Powder - this seaweed-based vegan "gelatin" is such a useful ingredient!
-I use it to create healthy desserts, like these lightened-up lemon bars, and for the perfect texture in my Vegan Feta Cheese and Vegan Cream Cheese.
+• Agar Agar Powder - this seaweed-based vegan "gelatin" is such a useful ingredient!
+I use it to create healthy desserts, like these lightened-up Lemon Bars, and for the perfect texture in my Vegan Feta Cheese and Vegan Cream Cheese.
 Agar keeps for a long time in the pantry.
-If you decide to omit it, the yogurt will still taste great but will be quite a bit thinner, more like kefir.
+If you decide to omit it, the yogurt will still taste great but will have a thinner consistency, more like kefir.

 See the recipe card at the bottom of the post for amounts and full instructions.